-If the Supervisor witnessed an incident or circumstances led him to believe that the IP diver's condition was caused by physical trauma, then there would be no reason to change gas supplies; the supervisor would not need to open the secondary supply, nor would Bellman need to open onboard gas or for the rescue diver to open the IP's bailout.
+If the Supervisor witnessed an incident, or circumstances led him to believe that the IP diver's condition was caused by physical trauma, then there would be no reason to change gas supplies; the supervisor will not need to open secondary supply; nor beliman to open on-board gas or for the rescue diver to open the IPs bailout.

-Changing from the main supply to either on-board gas, or in particular, the diver's bailout, is not a desired event if it is not necessary.
-As soon as the diver is breathing from on-board gas or bailout supply, there is a finite time as both gas supplies are limited, and his core body temperature will drop significantly due to the temperature of the inspired gas (The gas supply from the surface is warmed by the hot water within the umbilical cluster)
+Changing from main supply to either on-board gas, or in particular the diver's bailout, are not desired events if it is not absolutely necessary.
+As soon as the diver is breathing from on-board gas or bailout supply there is a finite time as both gas supplies are limited; and his core body temperature will drop significantly due to the temperature of the inspired gas (The gas supply from the surface is warmed by the hot water with in the umbilical cluster)

 If a contaminated gas incident is suspected, the supervisor should switch supplies in dive control and purge the contaminated gas from the umbilical.
 However, to speed things up, going on to bailout is the safest and quickest method of getting clean and breathable gas to the diver.
-The higher ppO_2 of his bailout mix may also aid his recovery.
+It may also aid his recovery due to the higher ppO_2 of his bailout mix.

-Once the incapacitated diver is breathing from their bailout, the rescue diver has a finite amount of time to get him back to the bell.
+Once the incapacitated diver is breathing from their bailout the rescue diver has a finite time to get him back to the bell.